pytchlang/pytch-tutorials/catch-apple/tutorial.md

 {{< commit add-Bowl-costume >}}

-Now, if you click the `BUILD` button, you should see the player's bowl appear in the middle of the stage.
+Now, if you click the green flag, you should see the player's bowl appear in the middle of the stage.
 Test that now!